monchopena/bdunk/_posts/2015-12-30-what-is-fastest.markdown

-Date: 30 Dec 2015
+---
+layout: post
+title:  "What is fastest?
+HTML, Lua, Node.js, or PHP"
+date:   2015-12-30 00:00:00 +0200
-Categories: systems
+categories: systems
-Summary: I made tests over the same server with Apache HTTP server benchmarking tool with different technologies.
+summary: I made tests over the same server with Apache HTTP server benchmarking tool with different technologies.
 And the winner is ...
-Read more: Show me more

-# What is fastest?
-HTML, Lua, Node.js, or PHP
+---

 I installed in a server [OpenResty][openresty] and [PHP-FPM][php-fpm].